 Avery The Kaiser

-Every year, Avery makes one lone lager—and this big, malty Oktoberfest is it.
-Part of the brewery’s Dictator Series, The Kaiser sports a gorgeous copper hue with notes of caramel and a wallop of floral hops.
-It’s the perfect partner for rich soups and roasted chicken.
+At almost twice the strength of traditional märzenbiers, Avery’s The Kaiser Imperial Oktoberfest Lager sports a gorgeous copper hue with notes of caramel and a wallop of floral hops.
+This bold beer is the perfect partner for rich soups and roasted chicken.

 Brooklyn, N.Y., 5.5% ABV